 Kapil Sharma CONFIRMS Wife Ginni Chatrath's Pregnancy; The Couple Head To Canada For Babymoon

 Kapil Sharma has been hitting the headlines since a long time.
 The comedian got married to his long-time girlfriend Ginni Chatrath in December, last year.
 It is being said that the couple is expecting their first baby in December 2019.
-Due to Kapil's packed schedule the couple couldn't go for a proper honeymoon, and hence the couple is planning for a babymoon.
+Due to Kapil's packed schedule, the duo couldn't go for a proper honeymoon, and hence they are planning for a babymoon.
 This will be their first vacation after their wedding.
-It was said that they are going to Canada for 10 days.
+Rumour has it that they are going to Canada for 10 days.

 Kapil & Ginni Spotted At Mumbai Airport

-Kapil was recently spotted at the Mumbai airport last night with Ginni.
+Kapil was spotted at the Mumbai airport last night with Ginni.
 While Kapil was seen wearing wearing a grey jacket teamed up with a matching trackpant and red shoes, Ginni was glowing in a long black shrug teamed up with a matching t-shirt, trackpant and white shoes as she flaunted her baby bump.

 Kapil Confirms Wife Ginni's Pregnancy

-Finally, the actor, who was tight-lipped about his wife's pregnancy, has finally confirmed the same.
+The actor, who was tight-lipped about his wife's pregnancy, has finally confirmed the same.
 Kapil told Mumbai Mirror, "I just want to take care of my wife and be by her side for now."

 'We Are Excited As It's Our First Kid'